TSHIVHENGA-OFHATWA/Personal_Diary_App/README.md

 Register for a new account or log in with your credentials.
 Add entries by providing a title, content, and optional tags.
 View and manage all your entries in a clean, intuitive dashboard.
-Search for specific entries using keywords or dates.

 # Contact